kubevault/kubevault/docs/vaultserver.md

 ### Azure

-Contain the informations to use azure storage container as backend storage in vault.
+Contains required information to use azure storage container as backend storage in vault.
 Vault documentions about azure storage can be found [here](https://www.vaultproject.io/docs/configuration/storage/azure.html).
   ```yaml
   backendStorage:
     azure: